Joseph Parker vs Martin Bakole Betting Odds and Prediction

 Since then, he’s beaten Junior Fa and Dereck Chisora (twice) by decisions before falling to Joyce and rebounding with a points win over Jack Massey, a first-round stoppage of Faiga Opelu, a third-round win over Simon Kean and a unanimous decision over Deontay Wilder.
 Parker needs to be able to fight the full three minutes of every round if he’s forced to.
 He landed several bombs against Joyce but was worn down and out of gas when stopped with just five minutes to go in the fight.
 Parker won the WBO Oriental Heavyweight Championship by stopping Brian Minto in seven rounds in 2014 and has won several other regional heavyweight titles.

 These include the WBO Oriental, OPBF, WBC International and WBO Inter-Continental Crowns.
 Parker also has wins over Alexander Dimitrenko, Carlos Takam, Marcelo Luiz Nascimento, Kali Meehan, Bowie Tupou, Jason Pettaway, Frans Botha and Sherman Williams.
 Parker turned pro in 2005 after an excellent amateur career and has 250 rounds under his belt since.
-He also has decent size for a modern-day heavyweight at 6-feet-4-inches with a 76-inch reach but gives up an inch in height and two inches in reach to Dubois.
+He also has decent size for a modern-day heavyweight at 6-feet-4-inches with a 76-inch reach.

 Parker’s not the most athletic and mobile boxer in the ring though and generally has trouble against fleet-footed and mobile opponents.
 He also leaves himself open for counter shots but doesn’t mind taking one or two punches to land one of his own.
 His chin has been pretty reliable so far after being tested quite often even though he was halted by Joyce and dropped by Zhang.
 Parker needs to instill a killer instinct as he staggered Joyce on several occasions and waited far too long to go after Dillian Whyte as he virtually had him out on his feet just as the bell rang and paid the price for not letting his hands go earlier.